k8pai/financepeer/README.md

 1. To upload a JSON file, go to `http://localhost:3000/` and select the JSON file to upload.
 2. To view the data saved in the database, go to `http://localhost:3000/saved`.

+### Files

+There is a `data` folder that contains all the files that are of json type, some matching the validations and some other files to mockup possible errors.
+You can Upload new files as you wish or can go with the test files ranging from `test1.json` to `test6.json`.

 ### Styling and themes